hasura/hasura-discord-docs-bot/README.md

 I thought, hooray, we're done for now, I'll just deal with this Monday and buy a domain name then!
 But I did need to get encrypted traffic, no biggie though I'll self-sign, I tell myself.
 So I self-sign and then go about wading through the [authentication configuration info for Qdrant](https://qdrant.tech/documentation/guides/security/).
-I wasn't worried so much about obtaining the even so precious lock 🔒.
+I wasn't worried so much about obtaining the ever so precious lock 🔒.
 I know I'm not malicious traffic, I built every part of this from the ground up, so no worries there, and I figured openssl would do just fine.

 ```shell